Jon-Audi/Jaxi-Taxi/README.md

 ## Bonus: Kiosk Mode for the 7" Touchscreen

 This will make your Raspberry Pi automatically launch the Jaxi Taxi dashboard in a full-screen browser when it boots up.
-Perfect for a dedicated device with a screen.

 ### 1. Ensure You're Booting to Desktop

-This mode requires the Raspberry Pi to boot into the graphical desktop environment.
 1. Run `sudo raspi-config`.
 2. Navigate to `System Options` > `Boot / Auto Login`.
 3. Select `Desktop Autologin` (e.g., "B4 Desktop Autologin").